larb0b/irixports/README.md

 The port scripts have cleaning functionality:
 `clean`, `clean_dist`, `clean_all`.

-## Local Config
+## Local config

-Create a file called config.sh in the top level directory.
-Put in changes there to change the behavior of .port.sh script.
-For instance, prefix=/usr/local
+You can create a file in the top level directory called `config.sh`.
+This can change some default variables, such as $prefix, without getting in the way of keeping up with upstream.